donaldRwilliams/BGGM/README.md

 #> Estimates:
 #>
 #>      contrast post_mean post_sd pr_out  pr_in
-#>   1--5 - 1--3    0.0896  0.0318  0.372  0.628
+#>   1--5 - 1--3    0.0907  0.0317 0.3786 0.6214
-#>   1--2 - 1--6   -0.2975  0.0266      1      0
+#>   1--2 - 1--6   -0.2969  0.0268      1      0
-#>   1--4 - 1--7   -0.0866  0.0296 0.3268 0.6732
+#>   1--4 - 1--7   -0.0871  0.0293 0.3316 0.6684
-#>  1--5 - 1--10      0.01  0.0264  8e-04 0.9992
+#>  1--5 - 1--10    0.0104  0.0271  6e-04 0.9994
 #> ---
 ```

 This output includes the posterior mean and standard deviation for each difference.
 Further, `pr_in` is the proportion of samples between (±) 0.1.
 This can be interpreted as the posterior probability of practical equivalence, which has been defined with the argument `rope = 0.1`.
 Note that care must be taken when specifying the contrasts, as an error will arise if they are not in the proper format.
-The object can then be plotted, but this is omitted to save space.
+The object `edge_difference` can then be plotted, but this is omitted to save space.

 <!-- The object `edge_difference` can the be plotted with: -->
 <!-- ```{r, out.height= "250 %"} -->